Jambrose777/JacobAmbroseWCAStatistics/NumComps/README.md

 # Files
  - query.txt gives the query for the statistic
- - Results.txt gives the results for the statistic
+ - Results.md gives the results for the statistic